BoLS logo Today's Tabletop & RPG News

 And their abilities reflect their connection to the natural world.
 Like all gnomes, they have an advantage on Int, Wis, and Cha saves against spells.
 Forest gnomes learn the minor illusion cantrip, and can speak with woodland creatures, while rock gnomes are gifted tinkerers and can create tiny clockwork devices that do different things.

 They +2/+1 to their ability scores.
-And are honestly suited to anything.
+This D&D race is honestly suited to anything.
 A rock gnome’s tinker ability thematically makes them suited to Artificers, as does a forest gnome’s woodland speech makes them a natural fit for Druids.
 But that’s just flavor.
 Gnomes don’t have any play style suggested by their abilities, so go wild.

 Goblin